Lisa-Fink/MembersOnly/README.md

 - only registered users can post messages

-- there are special roles: members and admins
+- there are special roles for users: members and admins

 - only members and admin can see the author and date of a message